-Egg tempera painting is an ancient medium; egg has been used by humans as pigment binder for thousands of years.
-Scientific research shows the Egyptians used it two thousand years ago in painting the faces of their Terracotta Army.
-Works by the 12th century Byzantine painters survive today, and was used extensively by the Old Masters until oil painting matured in the 15th century.
-It is more labor-intensive than other mediums, although tempera offers wonderful results which are not duplicated by any other process.
+Egg tempera painting is an ancient medium; humans have used egg as a pigment binder for thousands of years.
+Archaeologist’s discovered the Egyptians used it two thousand years ago in painting the faces of their Terracotta Army.
+Works by the 12th century Byzantine painters survive today, and egg tempera was the primary painting medium of the Old Masters until oil painting matured in the 15th century.
+It is more labor-intensive than other painting processes, although tempera offers a sublime, enduring beauty unparalleled by other contemporary painting mediums.

-Much of what is known about the Old Master’s techniques in egg tempera is recorded in a book by Italian painter Cennino D’Andrea Cennini in the 15th century.
-It was eventually translated into English by Yale University professor, Daniel Thompson Jr. in 1933.
+Italian painter Cennino D’Andrea Cennini recorded much of what we know about the Old Master’s techniques in egg tempera in a book in the 15th century.
 This time-proven method is the one I use today.

-Historical pigments with intriguing names, such as Bohemian Green Earth and Pompeii Red are mined from the native earth of France, Italy and Cyprus, mines that once supplied the Old Masters of the Renaissance Period.
-The pigments are ground into a fine paste in distilled water and mixed with the egg medium on the palette until the desired consistency is reached.
-Egg yolk forms the glutinous substance that binds pigments to the surface of the panel, and the yellowness of the egg disappears immediately as the water evaporates.
-I apply it to a specially prepared gessoed panel in very thin translucent layers, each change of color carefully mixed and modulated in to the adjacent one.
-The paint dries instantly to the touch forming an elastic skin, completely curing in about a year.
-When fully dry, the surface of an egg tempera painting becomes extremely hard, capable of being polished to a satin finish.
+Pigments with intriguing names, such as Bohemian Green Earth and Pompeii Red, mined from the native earth of France, Italy and Cyprus, once supplied the Old Masters of the Renaissance Period and are still available today.
+I grind the pigments into a fine paste with distilled water and mix it with the egg medium on my palette.
+Egg yolk binds pigments to the surface of the panel, and the yellowness of the egg disappears immediately as the water evaporates.
+I paint on a specially prepared gesso panel using very thin translucent layers in a slow layering process.
+The paint dries instantly to the touch.
+When dry, the surface of an egg tempera painting becomes extremely hard, and with a soft cloth, I polish it to a satin finish.